LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_02_Ex2_Investigate_Message_Security.md

     - Sign in using your personal Microsoft Outlook email account details.

-    - Navigate to your inbox and confirm you see the email with the subject: **Secure Message**.
+    - Navigate to your inbox and confirm you see the email with the subject: **Project Falcon**.

 9. In the message preview, double click the email to open it in a new window.
 You should notice one of two possible messages displayed: